dbcraig/LmRaC/README.md

 Questions are evaluated to determine what, if any, genes, diseases and/or pathways are explicitly -- or, in some cases, implicitly -- mentioned.
 Identified terms are then matched against vocabulary lists for each type to associate terms with unique identifiers which can then be used as metadata for subsequent searches.

+LmRaC will also generate a compound PubMed query using multiple terms and their synonyms.
+This search is meant to find journal articles more specific to the context of your question.

 The detail of an answer is determined by a number between 1 and 7 with 1 answering the question only.
 Detail of 2-7 generated sub-questions related (in the opinion of GPT4) to the original question.
 Once the original question and all sub-questions have been answered, they are edited into a single final answer along with paragraph level citations to all sources used in answering the question.

 Feedback is also provided by GPT4 on the accuracy and completeness of the answer.